Maeda Toshiie: Military life

 Toshiie began his career as a member of the akahoro-shū (赤母衣衆), the unit under Oda Nobunaga's personal command.
 He later became an infantry captain (ashigaru taishō 足軽大将) in the Oda army.
+Later, he become the leader of Oda's Akahoro-shū (赤母衣衆, lit.
+'Red Mantle group')., a military group that wore a red Horo (cloak) on their backs.

 During his military career, Toshiie made the acquaintance of many important figures, such as Hashiba Hideyoshi, Sassa Narimasa, Niwa Nagahide, Ikeda Tsuneoki, and others.
 Toshiie also was a lifelong rival of Tokugawa Ieyasu.
 After defeating the Asakura clan, Maeda fought under Shibata Katsuie in the Hokuriku area.

-In 1554, he took part in the war for the first time in the Battle of Kiyosu Castle which was broken out between Nobunaga and Oda Nobutomo, the Kiyosu Oda clan.
+In 1552 - 1554, he took part in the war for the first time in the Battle of Kiyosu Castle which was broken out between Nobunaga and Oda Nobutomo, of the Kiyosu Oda clan.

 In 1556, he fought in the Battle of Ino against Oda Nobuyuki, younger brother of Nobunaga.

-In 1558, he also took part in the Battle of Ukino which was a conflict with Oda Nobukata, a son of Oda Nobuyasu, the Iwakura Oda clan.
+In 1558, he also took part in the Battle of Ukino which was a conflict with Oda Nobukata, a son of Oda Nobuyasu, of the Iwakura Oda clan.
 It is said that it was about the time of this battle that he began to be called by another name like "Yari no Matazaemon" or "Yari no Mataza".

 In 1560, he took part in the Battle of Okehazama against Imagawa Yoshimoto.
-Later he was fought in the 1561 Battle of Moribe, the 1570 Siege of Kanegasaki and Battle of Anegawa, the 1575 Battle of Nagashino, the 1577 Battle of Tedorigawa.
+Later he fought in the 1561 Battle of Moribe, the 1567 Siege of Inabayama, the 1570 Siege of Kanegasaki and Battle of Anegawa, the 1575 Battle of Nagashino, and the 1577 Battle of Tedorigawa.

-In 1580, He was eventually granted the fief of Fuchu, and a han (Kaga Domain) spanning Noto and Kaga Provinces.
+In 1580, he was granted the fief of Fuchu, and a han (Kaga Domain) spanning the Noto and Kaga Provinces.
 Despite its small size, Kaga was a highly productive province which would eventually develop into the wealthiest han in Edo period Japan, with a net worth of 1 million koku (百万石); thus, it was nicknamed Kaga Hyaku-man-goku (加賀百万石).

 Toshiie benefited from a core group of very capable senior vassals.
 Some, like Murai Nagayori and Okumura Nagatomi, were retainers of long standing with the Maeda.

-In 1582, after Nobunaga's assassination at Honnō-ji (本能寺) by Akechi Mitsuhide and Mitsuhide's defeat by Hideyoshi, at the subsequent meeting in Kiyosu Castle where the future of the Oda clan was discussed, Toshiie supported Shibata Katsuie's.
+In 1582, after Nobunaga's assassination at Honnō-ji (本能寺) by Akechi Mitsuhide and Mitsuhide's defeat by Hideyoshi, at the subsequent meeting in Kiyosu Castle where the future of the Oda clan was discussed, Toshiie supported Shibata Katsuie's claim.

-In 1583, he battled Hideyoshi under Katsuie's command in the Battle of Shizugatake, but later during the battle, he changed side to Hideyoshi.
+In 1583, he battled Hideyoshi under Katsuie's command in the Battle of Shizugatake, but later during the battle, he switched sides to Hideyoshi.

 In 1584, after Shibata's defeat, Toshiie become leading general for Hideyoshi in Komaki Nagakute Campaign and was forced to fight another of his friends, Sassa Narimasa at the Battle of Suemori Castle.
 Narimasa was greatly outnumbered and felled by Toshiie.

 In 1587, following the major Maeda victory, Toshiie sheltered his fellow daimyo Dom Justo Takayama after Justo was expelled from his position as representative of Christians by the shogun's Bantenren order.

-Later in 1590, Toshiie fought in the Odawara Campaign against Later Hōjō clan.